Alex Sawyer: Career

 Sawyer began acting at the age of nine when he was in a production of Oliver! as one of the chorus members in a local theatre.
 He attended classes at Laine Theatre Arts from the age of 11, and in 2010 after appearing in a school production of Joe Penhall's Blue/Orange was scouted by an agent, starting his career as an actor.

 He starred as Alfie Lewis on House of Anubis for Nickelodeon which he appeared in up to and inclusive of the third season as well as the TV Movie Special, Touchstone of Ra.
 Sawyer and the rest of the cast won two Kid's Choice Awards for Favourite Show over the course of the series, in 2011 and 2013.

 In late 2013, Sawyer released his debut single "Relapse" featuring Tasie Lawrence.

 At the end of 2016, Sawyer was cast in the BBC series Eve as Michael Hoffman.
 The next year, he appeared in the BBC One's Father Brown as Oscar Bergeres and as Kofi, the novice monk on US network Starz's The White Princess.

 Sawyer began 2017 appearing as one of the players in the 50th anniversary revival of Tom Stoppard's Rosencrantz and Guildenstern Are Dead at London's Old Vic Theatre, directed by David Leveaux and featuring Daniel Radcliffe and Joshua McGuire.
 In summer 2017, he released another single, "Sunlite".
 A music video was released featuring cameos from actors Louisa Connolly-Burnham and Bobby Lockwood.

 In early 2018, Sawyer appeared as Topher in the critically acclaimed Netflix/Channel 4 series The End of the F***ing World.
 Later that year, he joined the cast of the Epix series Get Shorty for the second season.

+Alex was cast as the alternate Alexander Hamilton in the hit musical Hamilton in 2022 at the Victoria Palace Theatre in London, eventually taking the part full time from June 2024.